johnnye/escape-flavoured-virtual-elevation-recipe/README.md

 3. For each lap (or combined laps), it:
    - Resamples the data to a consistent time interval
    - Calculates acceleration from velocity changes
+   - In interactive mode, displays a trim map for selecting start/end points
    - Optimizes CdA and Crr parameters to match actual elevation
    - Plots virtual vs. actual elevation profiles
+   - In interactive mode, allows manual fine-tuning of parameters
    - Generates route maps (if requested)
    - Calculates statistics like RMSE and R²
 4. Generates summary reports and visualizations